sjdv1982/seamless/docs/plans/ROADMAP.md

 - Cloudless has a working prototype

 For the next version:
 - Split off .mixed and .silk code into seamless-silk project.
-  Build a pypi package for it.
+DONE Build a pypi package for it.
   Make it one of the dependencies of cloudless.
   Adapt cloudless to use it for encoding.
   => bash/docker transformers can produce multiple files that are non text

-  Jobless: concept of eagerness (first-resort, last-resort backend) Make a jobless last-resort backend based on run-transformation.
+- Jobless: concept of eagerness (first-resort, last-resort backend) Make a jobless last-resort backend based on run-transformation.
 If needed, fire up database adapter on the fly.